-To implement the RTSORAC model in a prototype system, we have extended the Open Object-Oriented Database System (Open OODB) [21].
+To implement the RTSORAC model in a prototype system, we have extended the Open Object-Oriented Database System (Open OODB) [WBT92].
 The open, modular design of Open OODB facilitates extending it with features to support specification and management of RTSORAC objects, relationships, and transactions.
 The following sections summarize the Open OODB system, describe interface extensions to Open OODB, and discuss the extensions to the Open OODB architecture.
-The interface extensions involve a graphic interface for specifying classes for RTSORAC objects.
-Extensions to the Open OODB architecture include real-time transaction management that performs earliestdeadline-first scheduling and real-time object management for shared-memory RTSORAC objects.
+The interface extensions include a graphic interface for specifying classes for RTSORAC objects, and real-time extensions to the Open OODB architecture include real-time transaction management that performs earliest-deadline-first scheduling and real-time object management for shared-memory RTSORAC objects.